Redsky-1/Drum-Kit/README.md

 # Drum-Kit
-Play drums eith this JavaScript built App.
+Play drums with this JavaScript built App.